 He also owned a quarry at Kippax and branched out into railway engineering becoming highly involved in plans to build a railway from West Ardsley through Rothwell and Woodlesford and on to Drax.
-It was called the East and West Yorkshire Union Railways and before a parliamentary committee in London in 1883 White gave evidence throwing light on why the Waterloo and Woodlesford company had failed.
+It was called the East and West Yorkshire Union Railway and before a parliamentary committee into its formation in London in 1883 White gave evidence throwing light on why the Waterloo and Woodlesford company had failed.

 The main reason, it appears, were the high charges made by the Midland Railway and the North Eastern Railway to carry the coal to Hull where it could have been sold to steamship owners and sent for export.